 The Purpose of Baseline: Develop an integrated commerce system, get it off the ground, get a marketing strategy going, make sure you are prepared for growth.

-Most ecommerce websites have a blog on their website, but a step above this is to completely integrate ecommerce and content.
+Content & Commerce: Most eCommerce websites have a blog on their website, but a step above this is to completely integrate eCommerce and content.
 Instead of static product pages, you could:

 - Include tutorial videos or reviews of the product directly on the page.